zuplo/docs/articles/getting-started.md

 ## Test your API

-1. W scaffold an example project for you that is ready to go, try it out!
+1. Scaffold an example project for you that is ready to go, try it out!
 To test your new API you can use our integrated test console (as shown in the gif below):

 ![2021-11-15 15.06.39.gif](/media/getting-started-old/2021-11-15_15.06.39.gif)